 Using a mini muffin pan, press the wonton wrappers down into the cups, laying back the corners and pressing the bottoms down to make a defined cup.
 Bake until lightly browned, 8 to 10 minutes.
 Transfer to a rack and let cool.

 Using a microplane, zest the lime.
 Set the lime aside for serving.
 Add the lime zest to the shrimp along with the olive oil, chili powder, salt, and pepper.
 Toss then arrange on a baking sheet in one layer.
 Bake until the shrimp are opaque throughout, 8 to 12 minutes.

-In a small bowl, stir the sour cream, lime juice and salt together.
+In a small bowl, stir the sour cream, lime juice and a pinch of salt together.

 Fill the cooled wonton cups with a few leaves of arugula, a small dollop of lime sour cream, and a chili-lime shrimp.
 Serve with lime wedges for spritzing on top.

 Adam and Joanne's Tips

 - Number of Wonton Wrappers: A few of the wonton cups may collapse during baking; making them difficult to stand up without falling over.
 We usually bake a few extras, just in case.